4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 As the train slowly winds its way around pretty hilltops, you can soak up the atmosphere of the train, especially in third class.

-There will often be loud music, singing and sweet treats being shared around passengers.
+There will often be loud music, singing and sweet treats shared among passengers.

 Sri Lanka itinerary | 4 week travel guide